Will Auto Insurance Deliver Gas If You Run Out?

 Instances When Auto Insurers Might Deliver Gas

 The auto insurance company may deliver gas and pay for damages if your vehicle breaks down as a result of bad gas provided by a gas station.
-An issue with the fuel storage system or fuel pumps really can cause one or several problems with the gas.
+An issue with the fuel storage system, fuel injectors, or fuel pumps really can cause one or several problems with the gas.
 If such an unfortunate event occurs, your comprehensive auto insurance policy will cover the cost of repairing the resulting damage.
 The negligent gas station owner will also be held liable for ensuing damages.

 Furthermore, if someone sabotages your vehicle’s gas tank, the auto insurer might cover the cost of repair.
 Each of these situations qualifies as the forementioned “unexpected events” that are entirely out of the driver’s control.
 Therefore, auto insurance will likely prove applicable in such cases.